Joshkh31/Python/Directory/readme.md

 1. To revisit the content covered in Git and GitHub.
 2. To create repository "Python" in the GitHub account.
 3. To save python exercises of week 2 -5 in the repository created.
-4. To create a feature branch and merge with the repository.
+4. To create a feature branch and merge it.
 5. To create a readme.md file, which explains the repo.